TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#1: TeamMood

-TeamMood helps you gather daily insights on how your team members are feeling.
+TeamMood helps you gather daily insights on **how your team members are feeling**.
 You can then use your team mood chart as a basis to open up discussions in your retrospectives.

 ### Pricing